ezcatdb/molbiol_lung_corpus-guidelines/_entity/Method_cue.md

 order: 109
 ---

-This cue may suggest confirmation degree of events.
+The 'Method cue' may suggest confirmation/speculation degree of events.
-This cue can be types of experimental studies to analyse biological events.
+This cue can be types of experimental studies/clinical examination to analyse biological events.

-Specific action for experimental procedures should be annotated as [Artificial_process]().
+Specific actions for experimental procedures/clinical examiniations should be annotated as [Artificial_process]().
+Such actions may make some effect on entities.

 - ***(experimental/computational)*** analyses/tests/assays